DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

   - one who comes in by right and holds over without right (not a trespasser)
   - Bound by terms of previous lease
     - NOTE: had a formal lease for a period
-    - If you are on a property without an agreement, you are a tennant at Sufferance.
+    - If you are on a property without an agreement, you are a tenant at Sufferance.
 Still bound by the terms of the previous lease

 Rights and Obligations under Leasehold Tenure
 - Written contract is the primary source of rights and obligations between the parties